Deploying Example eBPF Programs On Local Host

 requestingbpfman

-to load thego-xdp-counter
+to load and attach thego-xdp-counter

 eBPF bytecode located on disk atbpfman/examples/go-xdp-counter/bpf_x86_bpfel.o